christianddev/BooksAndAuthors/README.md

 This application is a NodeJS API, developed with TypeScript and the express framework.

-This application uses sequelize as ORM for working with a SQL database.
+This application uses sequelize as ORM for working with a SQL database and Swagger for documentation.

 Some of the business rules have been defined at the database level, for example: